JermellB/restagraph/docs/Demo_session.md

     $ docker volume create -d local rgtestdb
     $ docker volume create -d local rgtestfiles
-    $ docker stack deploy -c docker-compose.yml rgtest
+    $ docker stack deploy -c scripts/docker/docker-compose.yml rgtest

-Restagraph should now be listening on `http://192.0.2.1:4950/` so you should be able to upload the Movies subschema with the following command:
+Restagraph should now be listening on `http://192.0.2.1:4950/` with its default core schema already installed.
+You should now be able to augment it with the Movies subschema, using the following command:

     $ curl -X POST --data-urlencode schema@schemas/movies_demo.json http://192.0.2.1:4950/schema/v1
     Created